+Construction (Direct): Construction activities within WOTUS under Alternative 1 would involve the smallest area of disturbance and has the least potential to increase turbidity.
 During construction, soils naturally compacted from periodic inundation would be disturbed.
 The increase in vehicle traffic as well as ground disturbing activities such as soil excavation would result in temporary re-suspension of loose soils within the water column.
-Turbidity would be temporarily increased and would be minor in nature.
+Turbidity would temporarily increase and would be minor in nature.
 The rate of re-suspension is expected to decrease over time as repeated inundations would result in reconsolidation and re-compaction of loose soils.